Updated: Jun 17

 Black garlic is obtained after slowly fermenting whole garlic bulbs, for 1-3 months under specific heat and humidity conditions.
 Through the process, the garlic looses its pungency and strong smell.
 It turns into a soft, mushy texture that tastes close to figs.

 S-Allylcysteine has been shown to assist with the absorption of allicin.
-This makes Black Garlic much more effective than White Garlic for all the benefits mentioned above and additionally it is well tolerated by the digestive system so the chance of gastric distress is completely minimised.
+This makes Black Garlic much more beneficial than White Garlic, and better tolerated by the digestive system.

 Nori sea-weed (紫菜）